-Remember that mass is but one of many diagnostic characteristics with breast cancer.
+Remember that a breast mass is but one of many diagnostic characteristics of breast cancer.
 Other techniques and attributes are then used to predict the potential malignancy of the lesion and the extent to which it may have spread.

 - American College of Radiology.
 Breast Imaging and Reporting Data System.
 Fifth edition.
 Reston V A, American College of Radiology 2003.

 - Gajdos, C., Tartler, PI, Beiweiss, IJ., Hermann, G., de Csepel, J., Eastabrook, A., Rademaker, A., Mammographic Appearance of Nonpalpable Breast Cancer Reflects Pathologic Characteristics.
 Ann Surg.
 2002 February; 235(2): 246–251.